 Time management is a process of planning and scheduling activities to achieve specific goals within a fixed period.
-In other words, it’s about making sure you do what needs to be done by a certain date or deadline.
+In other words, it’s about ensuring you do what must be done by a certain date or deadline.

 The concept of time management was first introduced in the 1950s but has become more popular in the workplace since then.

 There are many reasons why we need to manage our time well.
 First of all, if you don’t plan, you may find yourself rushing around trying to make sure everything is done on time, which will only lead to stress and frustration.

 Secondly, being organized means that you have a better chance of completing tasks successfully and with the highest degree of consistency.
 Knowing exactly how much time you have available for each task makes it easier to prioritize them.

 Finally, having good time management skills will make you feel more productive and efficient, and this will increase your self-esteem and success.